bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + triangle

   This returns a path expressing a triangle of three points.
 The syntax is:

   ```
   path b = &triangle(&point1,&point2,&point3)
   ```

 + equilateraltriangle{(0,0),3}

   This returns a equilateral-triangle centered at (0,0) and with a side measurement equal to 3 grid length.

 + regularpentagon{(0,0),3}

   This returns a regular pentagon centered at (0,0) and with a side measurement equal to 3 grid length.

-+ aaaTriangle{&Left,a,B,C}
++ asaTriangle{&Left,B,a,C}

-  This returns a triangle ABC such that the vertex A is at the top, line segment BC is 'a', which is horizontal, with vertex B at position 'Left', and with angle B set to 'B' and angle C set to 'C'.
+  This returns a triangle ABC when two angles and the side between the two angles are known.
+The triangle is oriented such that the known side is layed horizontally with its left end point being at the point given by the 'Left' argument.
+The second argument expresses the angle of the triangle located at the left end point of the side, and the forth argument expresses the angle at the endpoint on the right hand side.
+The third argument is the length of the side between the two angles.

 + polyline